Occupational Disease and Illness

 Occupational diseases and illnesses can severely affect an employee’s ability to continue a career or earn at the same level, resulting in devastating effects for workers and their families.

 In some cases, the work-related illness may even be fatal.
-Having a skilled South Jersey workers’ compensation lawyer on your side, who knows the intricacies of the system, can make all the difference in the success of your claim.
+Having a skilled New Jersey Occupational Disease Lawyers on your side, who knows the intricacies of the system, can make all the difference in the success of your claim.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks LLP Fight for Workers Suffering from Occupational Illnesses
+New Jersey Occupational Disease Lawyers at Pietras Saracino Smith & Meeks LLP Fight for Workers Suffering from Occupational Illnesses

 If you are suffering from an illness or disease that developed due to your occupation, you may be eligible for compensation.
-Consult with the experienced South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks LLP about your case.
+Consult with our experienced occupational disease lawyers in New Jersey to discuss your case.
 We will fight to get you and your family the maximum compensation available to you.
 Call 856-761-3773 to schedule a free consultation or contact us online.
 Located in Cherry Hill, we advocate for injured workers in the City of Camden, South Jersey, and across the state of New Jersey.